TechnicalPursuit/TIBET/README.md

 # Installation

 1. Install Node.js version 0.10 or greater from http://nodejs.org/
-2. Install TIBET globally using the `npm` command:<br/>
+2. Install TIBET globally using the `npm` command installed via node:<br/>
 <pre>
   npm install -g tibet
 </pre>
+TIBET will self-test to confirm a successful installation.

 # Quick Start

-Once you've installed TIBET you use the `tibet` command to handle application creation, configuration, testing, and deployment.

-To create a standalone TIBET application enter the following command, replacing {path} with the name for your new application.
-Note that the name must represent a valid directory name for the operating system you are running on:
+To create a standalone TIBET application enter the following command, replacing {path} with the name of your new application:

     tibet clone tibet {path}

-Navigate to your new application directory and start the default TIBET server by entering the following commands (again replacing {path} with your application name):
+Navigate to your application directory and start the default server by entering the following commands (replacing {path} as needed):

     cd {path}
     npm start